 Your doctor will help you set up three zones of peak flow meter readings:

 Not everyone needs to use a peak flow meter regularly.
 Your doctor will let you know if it should be part of your regular asthma management schedule.
-If you take asthma medicine every day, you may need to use your peak flow meter once or twice a day.
+For example, if you take asthma medicine every day, your doctor may want you to use your peak flow meter once or twice a day.

 Your doctor might ask you to record peak flow meter results and bring them with you to your appointments.
 This gives the doctor helpful information so he or she can decide the right treatment for you.